doraadong/UNIFAN/README.md

 UNIFAN takes AnnData files as input.
 See [AnnData](https://anndata.readthedocs.io/en/latest/) for details.
 To prepare the example data (Limb_Muscle in Tabula Muris), first download the [Tabula Muris senis data](https://figshare.com/ndownloader/files/24351086).
 Then run the Python script [getExample.py](tutorails/getExample.py) to preprocess the count data using the following command:

-## Analyze results and annotate clusters
-In [cluster annotating tutorial](tutorails/UNIFAN_cluster_annotations.ipynb), we illustrate how to use the coefficients learned by UNIFAN to annotate clusters.
-Particularly, we show how to select representing gene sets / genes for each cluster, evaluate if selected genes are likely marker genes and visualize the annotations.

 ```shell
 python getExample.py -p ./facs.h5ad -i ../example/input -t Limb_Muscle